“Lynor! Take Sylvia and Kaidus into the barracks! Everyone else, with me!” Lord Varath commanded.

 After easily dealing with the korgas that surrounded them, the child calmly walked out of the safety of the raging tempest, and confronted the fiery beast.

 A mass of dark smoke manifested in front of the child, and shot forth at the beast.
-The beast quickly leaped backwards and blew deep red flame out, but the flame was consumed by the dark cloud as it moved forward.
-As if sensing danger, the beast turned around, and attempted to jump back into the forest for cover, but before it could, the cloud had transformed into two arms, and grabbed its hind legs.
+The beast quickly leaped backwards and blew deep red flames out, but the flames were consumed by the dark cloud as it moved forward.
+As if sensing danger, the beast turned around and attempted to jump back into the forest for cover.
+Yet before it could, the cloud had transformed into two arms and grabbed its hind legs.

 “RAAAUUUHH!!!
-The beast howled one more, but the arms held tight.
-The cloud expanded, and formed into hundreds of tiny daggers, then inserted themselves into the beast’s body.
+The beast howled once more, but the arms held tight.
+The cloud expanded and formed into hundreds of tiny daggers, then inserted themselves into the beast’s body.

 Dark smoke started pouring out of the creature’s mouth, and eventually, the giant hound dissolved and vanished into smoke.
-The dark cloud then split into hundreds of tiny clouds, and flew at the remaining korgas that were frozen with fear, consuming them all—leaving nothing behind.
+The dark cloud then split into a thick mist and flew at the remaining korgas that were frozen with fear, consuming them all while leaving nothing behind.

 As soon as all magic ceased, he found himself staring at a group of bewildered guards.

 “Are you alright?”
 Troyle asked, not a shred of fear in him toward his son.